5 reasons why you need real time banking

 b.
 Warm-hearted approach to the client

 As they say, emotions are good when fresh.
 The same goes for digital banking.
-Reaching the customer in real-time, when they face difficulties, have problems signing up to a new application, or can’t pay for a service because of an overdue spending limit, is the key to successful customer service.
+Reaching the customer in real-time, when they face difficulties, have problems signing up to a new application, or can’t pay for a service due to an overdue spending limit, is the key to a successful customer service.
 Genuine empathy is reflected in an instant!

 c.
 Increasing innovation

 Customers expect banking services – not only digital payments – to be delivered on time and in the right context.
-Moreover, real-time payment systems provide immediate, high-precision data that analysts can use to efficiently cross-sell services based on specific transactions and the customer’s financial behavior.
-Forward-thinking banks harness the power of real time to both innovate and exceed customer expectations.
+Moreover, real-time payment systems provide immediate, high-precision data that analysts can use to efficiently cross-sell services based on specific transactions and the customer’s financial behaviour.
+Forward-thinking banks harness the power of real-time to both innovate and exceed customer expectations.
 And if the banks fail to do so, other players and financial institutions in the financial market will take over.

 d.
 Increasing efficiency

 By adopting real-time technology, banks can cut their costs.
 How?
 Real-time transaction settling means that next- or other-day processing is significantly reduced, or even eliminated, including exceptions.
 Many manual processes can be automated and streamlined.
 Newer technology frees banks from managing and synchronizing multiple databases while enhancing many aspects of data recovery and business continuity.
-The real-time payments network is just a piece of the puzzle.
+Real time payments network is just a piece of the puzzle.

 e.
 Fraud prevention

 Real-time processing dramatically improves fraud detection and prevention.
-When transactions are processed in real time, an attempted fraud can be picked up immediately, contrary to overnight processing, which can cause an irreversible delay.
-This way the bank has the tools to detect any suspicious behavior as it occurs.
-Therefore, customers feel protected, and banks spend less time and resources fighting fraud while still supporting faster payments.
+When transactions are processed in real/time, an attempted fraud can be picked up immediately, contrary to overnight processing, which can cause an irreversible delay.
+This way the bank has the tools to detect any suspicious behaviour as it occurs.
+Therefore, customers feel protected and banks spend less time and resources fighting fraud while still supporting faster payments.

 Banking architecture follows people, not products